Sulemanki Headworks: History

 Sulemanki Headworks is part of the Sutlej Valley Project.
 Jointly developed at the behest of the Nawab of Bahawalpur, Amir Sadiq Mohammed Khan V and the British Government, it was opened on 12 April 1926.
 It was an irrigation scheme to develop the neighbouring areas.

 In 1925, the construction of the Pakpattan Canal took place in British Punjab on the right bank of the Sulemanki Headworks.
 This was undertaken to develop the Nilli bar colony in the south of Punjab.
 After the partition of British India, the left bank side of the Sulemanki Headworks became part of India which was later in 1961 transferred to Pakistan in exchange for right bank area of Hussainiwala headworks.

-In 1961, to settle the border, India transferred 12 villages to Pakistan near Sulemanki Headworks in exchange for Hussainiwala village.
-The small hilltop Pakistani check point of Sadki was transferred to the Pakistani control by India by a treaty signed on January 17, 1961.
-Pakistan needed to have border adjustments for efficient operation of the Headworks which was not possible otherwise.
-In return Pakistan ceded a part of its territory to India.
-That territory in itself is noteworthy for the memorial constructed in memory of Bhaghat Singh, a freedom fighter who was executed by the colonial British government.

 In Indo-Pakistani War of 1971, Major Shabbir Sharif, a Pakistani officer, the elder brother of General Raheel Sharif, former Chief of Pakistan Army Staff was killed in this border region.
 He was posthumously awarded Nishan-Haider, the highest Pakistani military honor for bravery.